Phydon/sg/README.md

           [aliases: matches]

-  -H, --no-hidden
+  -H, --hidden
-          Exclude hidden files and directories from search If a directory is hidden, all its content will be skiped as well
+          Include hidden files and directories in search If a directory is hidden, all its content counts as hidden as well Everything starting with '.' counts as hidden as well Excludes hidden files and directories by default

   -r, --raw
           Focus on performance